chentianran/chentianran.github.io/teaching/ode/num/syllabus.markdown

 ### What we will learn

-This course will cover selected topics from _Ordinary Differential Equations_.
+This course will cover selected topics in _numerical analsis_.
 Upon successful completion of this course the you will have an understanding of and ability to apply each of the following topics:

-* First-order differential equations
-* Higher-order (especially second-order) differential equations
-* Linear differential equations
+* Theory of floating point numbers
-* Nonlinear differential equations
+* Numerical Newton's method for solving nonlinear equations
-* Infinite series solutions
-* Laplace transforms
+* Concept of numerical stability
-* Systems of linear differential equations
+* Numerical methods for solving linear systems
+* Numerical differentiation methods
+* Numerical integration methods
-* Boundary-value problems (optional)
+* Solving linear least square problems (optional)
-* Various applications (optional)
+* Numerical methods for solving nonlinear systems (optional)

 ### Prerequisite

-In order to succeed in this class, certain basic mathematical skills are necessary.
-In particular, we need to feel comfortable with basic calculus concepts and techniques.
+We need to feel comfortable with basic concepts and techniques in calculus and linear algebra.
 These prerequisite can be satisfied by:

-* MATH-1620 (Calculus II) or equivalent courses
+* MATH-2660 (Linear algebra) or equivalent courses

 Multivariable calculus is not required.
 But certain more advanced topics will involve discussions